One cookie at a time, this inspiring 20-year-old baker is getting the word out about Autism

 Creating a Cookie Movement

 Together with her peers at Coffeed, Julia is in the process of baking 5,000 to 10,000 dozen cookies to raise money for National Autism Month – Julia was diagnosed with autism at age two.
 These cookies are, now, on sale at www.JuliasCookies.org.
-In March while still in pre-sale mode, the team sold 12,000 cookies—and, now, they’re looking ahead with a goal of raising $250,000 in profits.
+In March while still in pre-sale mode, the team sold 12,000 cookies—and, now, even before the end of the month of April, they’ve raised upward of $250,000 in profits.

 “We’ve always been a huge supporter of this organization – but we saw this as an opportunity to add extreme value, thanks to our expertise with packaging, fulfillment, creative and design,” says Jeff Pinsky, ePromos Executive Vice President.
 “Our impact in these areas would go far beyond money and time.”